Xilinx/Xilinx_Kria_KV260_Workshop/Mac set-up.md

 -	Insert the microSD card with boot image into the microSD card slot (J11)
 -	Connect micro-USB cable, with the micro-B end into J4 connection.
 -	Connect the IAS camera module (AR 1335) or plug the USB camera into U44 or U46.
 -	Optionally, you can also connect the HDMI cable into J5 or the DisplayPort cable into J6.
+4K monitor is preferred to demonstrate at the maximum supported resolution.
+-	Optionally, you can capture audio on the SOM board with an Audio Pmod setup in RTSP mode.
+You can connect an audio Pmod to J2, and then connect a microphone or any other [sound input device](https://store.digilentinc.com/pmod-i2s2-stereo-audio-input-and-output/).
+NOTE: smart camera does not support speakers.

 You can refer to the following image to pinpoint the interfaces and connectors on the SOM carrier card: